igorwintner/sql_project_data_job_analysis/README.md

 - **Tableau:** Tool I used for simple visualizations of files I exported from VS Code.

-- **Git & GitHub:** Ability to share the project with others, but also easily manageable versions of my code.
+- **Git & GitHub:** Ability to share the project with others, but also easily manageable versions of the code.

 # The Analysis
 Every query in this project was focused on exploring distinct facets of the data analyst job market.
 Here is my method for addressing each question: